XamarinUniversity/build2018-labs/lab2/README.md

 It would be a huge privacy issue if your devices could record you indiscriminately without your knowledge.
 That's why the recording code isn't working yet - it either fails at runtime, or gets ignored by the platform.

-You will need to do two things.
+You will need to do two things:

 1. Add a permissions declaration into the app.
 This is a notification that the app _might_ use the given requested feature.